Dilim-Odumah/bizzk-world/README.md

 A sports enthusiast, especially the "game of soccer" amongst others.
  - A passionate writer on bizzkonnect - my platform.
  - Always on the net surfing to give YOU interesting articles.
-Get motivated by me README!
+Get motivated by my README!
 Thank You For Reading Through!